fatysabzevari/fateme/README.md

-Sabzevari & Arveen
+# Sabzevari-Vs-Arveen

-This page is a part of Microverse trial as learning purpose.
+# This page is a part of Microverse trial as learning purpose.

-create Survey Form .
+# Create a survey Form
-Who is behind Microverse?
+# Who is behind Microverse?
-We are a fully remote and global company, with team members across 20+ countries, who come together to make an impact through education.
+We are a fully remote and global company, with team members across 20+ countries,<br> who come together to make an impact through education.<br>
-Get to know the global team making Microverse possible.
+Get to know the global team
+making Microverse possible. <br>